 - Therefore, these Probate Court records, including John’s letter can be viewed as a link between John Fuller of Newton and Lavenham, James Fuller and the Onge family, which has led us to speculate as to the Most Likely Ancestral Line for John of Newton]2

 - The Great Migration Begins: Immigrants to New England 1620-1633, Volumes I-III.
 (Online database: AmericanAncestors.org, New England Historic Genealogical Society, 2010), (Originally Published as: New England Historic Genealogical Society.
 Robert Charles Anderson, The Great Migration Begins: Immigrants to New England 1620-1633, Volumes I-III, 3 Vols., 1995, pages 1360-63.

 - Middlesex County, MA: Probate File Papers, 1648-1871.
 New England Historic Genealogical Society online database, 2014.
 From records supplied by the Massachusetts Supreme Judicial Court Archives, Boston, MA, USA; Case No. 16233, Simon Ong, 1678.

-- Ernest Frederick Fuller, descendant of John Fuller of Newton, John Jr. Line, family researcher, resident of Newton, MA.
+- Ernest Frederick Fuller, descendant of John Fuller of Newton, John Jr. Line, family researcher, resident of Massachusetts and Florida, USA.